LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/ConversationBuilder/GettingStarted/2-BuildFirstIntent.md

 indicator: both
 ---

 In the [Hello Conversation Builder](conversation-builder-getting-started-hello-conversation-builder.html) tutorial, you matched User input to dialogs using Patterns.

 Intents are more flexible and less exact than pattern matching.
-However, Intents can often be prefered because they leverage Natural Langauge Understanding and Entities.
+However, Intents can often be preferred because they leverage Natural Language Understanding and Entities.

 In this tutorial, you will create a new dialog that asks the user what major city they live near or in.